ryanchynoweth44/GeneralPythonExamples/superClass/README.md

 - The ability to substitute attributes and functions of a specific class based on functionality
 - The ability to utilize functions and attributes from a superclass in a subclass
 - The ability to override functions and attributes in a superclass from a subclass
+- Portability.
+If I want to generalize and reuse many variables or functions then I will add those to the parent class.
+I can then create many subclasses or iterate over a single one to enhance my code.
+Essentially, treating the parent as a core part of the solution where the child class can be substituted at anytime.

 In this short example I have created two classes: